lordlflm/Ubuntu-lflm/README.md

 ## Neovim
 Using `nvim-lua/kickstart.nvim` configuration

-Manage plugins like so :
+Plugin manager is `folke/lazy.nvim` :
+  - `:Lazy` to manage plugins
+  - check github in the links section below

-Manage LSPs like so :
+Manage LSPs :
+  - `:Mason`, press `i` to install one

+Filetree plugin is `nvim-neo-tree/neo-tree.nvim` :
-Open filetree with :
+  - open filetree with `space + a`

-See more key bindings at...
+  - check github in the links section below

+-- TODO : provide cheatsheet for this nvim setup's basic commands

 ## Some basic packages
 - git
+- cmake
 - tmux
 - neovim (aliased as vim)
 - pip